What is Experiential Therapy and How is it Different?

 Internal Family Systems or Ego-State Therapy

 Internal Family Systems is a psychodynamic therapy that is based on Ego-State Therapy.
 Ego-State Therapy believes every person is made up of “parts” that can be identified and understood.
 Parts of the self are sometimes in conflict with each other.
-Child parts can be frozen in the time of the trauma and not be aware of your current reality.
-Defensive or protective parts can get in the way of your relationships.
+Child parts can be frozen in the time of the trauma and not be aware of current reality.
+Defensive or protective parts can get in the way of your relationships and healthy functioning.
 Ego-State Therapy aims to integrate these parts of the self into the whole of the present self.

 Sensorimotor Psychotherapy